 - Exchange rate of foreign currency to Hong Kong dollar;

 - Signature of Head of Finance Office (or equivalent) and institution stamp/chop as certification.

 The institute shall retain all pertinent substantiation documents, including and without limitation to invoices and receipts, and have them available for review by the Foundation if needed.
-Refunding any unspent funds shall be completed within six weeks of completion of the project.
+Refunding any unspent funds shall be completed within the period agreed upon in the duly signed agreement.

 Written acknowledgement of the financial support by the Foundation shall be included in any formally published article, scientific publication, meeting and conference proceedings, and any other printed materials (including but not limited to posters, leaflets, booklets, exhibition panels, banners, and event backdrops) to disseminate project findings or raise public awareness.
 Please state “Funding support was provided by Ocean Park Conservation Foundation, Hong Kong (OPCFHK)” in publications or any printed materials.

 Upon acceptance and publication of scientific journal papers, researchers must inform the Foundation and provide the citation information and soft copy of the publication.
 The citation information will be uploaded onto the Foundation’s website.

 The Foundation’s logo shall be placed in a conspicuous location on printed materials.
 The logo and logo guideline are available upon request.
 Principal Investigators should ensure the Foundation’s name is correctly acknowledged and protect the logo integrity.
 Please send the design layout to the Foundation’s Scientific Officer for approval before production or release, and confirmation from the Foundation shall be obtained within 3 working days.